 For more details on survey permissions and their usage, access the following link.

-You can edit from this menu tokens-related settings.
+You can edit from this menu different survey participants table settings.
 For example, you can choose to anonymize all the responses you get from a survey or allow public survey registration.